SGKFPS/smart_charger/P1/README.md

 This tool was developed to optimise the charging of a fleet of electric vehicles according to various costs.

-The current Phase 2 focuses on charging at low priced period while maintining overall site below a global site capacity.
-This phase incorporates real-world ASC and site loads, as well as simultaneous optimisation over several days.
+The current Phase 1 focuses on charging at low priced period while maintining overall site below a global site capacity.
 There's also functionality to charge to next day's requirements or to breach site capacity if absolutely necessary.
 The optimisation is done using **PuLP**, a linear programming package.